bdeckard92/dupUT/01-Class-Content/11-Express/01-Activities/02-Stu_Parameters/README.md

-# Parameters
+# Express Parameters

 ## Instructions

-* Create a route `/characters` to return all characters.
+* Create a route `/api/characters` to return all characters.

-* Create one more route, and only one more route, to return any given character.
+* Create one more route, and _only_ one more route, to return any given specific character.
+For example, a call to `api/characters/yoda` will return the data stored in the `yoda` object.

 ## Hint(s)